 At Innominds, we strive to stay ahead of the curve so that we can serve the ever-increasing need of the industry.
 Be it helping customers with their assessment of DevOps maturity to migrating heavy-duty on premises infrastructure to multiple clouds to setting up the whole build and release processes, Innominds possesses deep expertise across the complete DevOps lifecycle.

-Being a thought leader in the DevOps industry, we believe the following trends will rule the roost in year 2020:
+Being a thought leader in the DevOps industry, we believe the following market trends will rule the roost in year 2020:

 1. Adoption to Multi-Cloud Approach